Spaced Repetition Technique

 • Deeper Understanding: It allows the students to actively remember their topic, instead of just picking up the books and going through them again.
 This brings a comprehensive understanding that goes beyond just jotting through it.

-• Reduced Study Stress: For most students, their learning is impacted by their poor study schedules.
-They are forced to pull all-nighters just to learn the topic.
+• Reduced Study Stress: Poor study habits hurt most students' learning.
+They must pull all-nighters only to comprehend the subject matter.
+This is why punctuality and discipline matter so much for students.
 But spaced repetition resolves this concern as you learn at regular intervals.

 • Improved Confidence: Frequent review builds assurance in the subject expertise.
 This directly boosts the students' confidence in facing any tests or questions regarding the topic.